-We are a biotechnology company that designs, optimizes and develops novel small molecule drugs that block key enzymes involved in the pathogenesis of diseases.
-We focus on oral treatments for rare diseases in which significant unmet medical needs exist and that align with our capabilities and expertise.
+We are a biotechnology company that discovers novel, oral, small-molecule medicines.
+We focus on oral treatments for rare diseases in which significant unmet medical needs exist and an enzyme plays the key role in the biological pathway of the disease.
 We integrate the disciplines of biology, crystallography, medicinal chemistry and computer modeling to discover and develop small molecule pharmaceuticals through the process known as structure-guided drug design.